dgl1/dgl1/README.md

 Office: room 3.4a, 33-35 Torrington Place [<i class="far fa-map"></i>](http://www.ucl.ac.uk/maps/33-35-torrington-place)

-Office hours: Tuesday, 16.00-17.00
+Office hours: Tuesday, 16.00--17.00

+  - My apologies: I've been quite ill this week and have been unable to make it to my regularly scheduled office hourse. <sub><small>January 21-24</small></sub>

-Schedule a graduate supervision meeting [<i class="far fa-calendar"></i>](http://www.supersaas.com/schedule/DouglasLavin/SupervisionUCL)
+Schedule a supervision here [<i class="far fa-calendar"></i>](https://www.supersaas.co.uk/schedule/DouglasLavin/SupervisionUCL) This is for graduate students and also for undergradutes writing honors theses with me.
+Sign-up as needed.

 Save our inboxes!
 Use [email](mailto:d.lavin@ucl.ac.uk) only if all else has failed.
 Email is destroying us all...It really is: look [here](http://www.emailcharter.org/) and [here](http://two.sentenc.es/).
 If I'm not in the office and there's an urgent matter, you can telephone or better send an sms. <a href="tel:+7514822013"><i class="fas fa-mobile-alt"></i></a>